Roskilde Festival: Campsite

 The festival campsite covers nearly 80 ha and access to it is included in the ticket price.
 It usually opens on Saturday afternoon prior to the festival itself.
 Apart from the small and separate Camping South it is divided into two areas, East and West, each comprising a service center with establishments ranging from food stalls to a cinema.
-The campsite is further divided into 'agoras' that provide toilets, cell phone charging and luggage storage.
+The campsite is further divided into 'agoras' that provide toilets, cell phone charging, and luggage storage.
 They also host events according to each agora's theme.

 As of 2018, a new gate system has been installed.
 This means that all guests arriving first fill 7 rows of the gate system (1000 people in each).
 Behind this, a large field holding all remaining guests.
 At 16:00 on the opening Saturday, the gates open, one row at a time at approx 90sec intervals.
-Once this is complete, the remaining guest in the back area are free to enter the camping area.
-The concert sites only open the following day.
+Once this is complete, the remaining guests in the back area are free to enter the camping area.
+The concert sites only opens the following day.

 Every year since 1999, on the Saturday of the festival (held on a Thursday in 2015, 2016 and 2017), Roskilde Festival Radio organizes a naked run in a fenced-in track around the camp site.
 One male and one female winner receive a ticket for the next year's festival.
 The run has subsequently become a very popular and "legendary" part of the festival.

 Newspaper

-The Orange Press (named after the main stage) is a newspaper that specifically deals with events relevant to the festival.
-First published in 1995, it is made by more than 70 journalists, photographers and music reviewer.
-It is published daily during the festival and available online and on-site for free.
+The Orange Press (named after the main stage) was a newspaper that specifically dealt with events relevant to the festival.
+First published in 2008, it was made by more than 70 journalists, photographers and music reviewers.
+It was published daily during the festival and available online and on-site for free until its last issue in 2022.
+The festival has since decided to focus more on digital communication.